capnajax/ideal-password/README.md

 # password-entropy

-Estimates the entropy of a password, Key features:
+Estimates the entropy of a password.
+Key features:

 * Detects most frequently used passwords and common l33t-ized and mix-case versions of these passwords.
 For example, `password` is equivalent to